jlarkcentral/MaxPaint/README.md

 game test with Pygame and pyganim

-[arrows] to move, [space] to jump, [l_alt] to mine a block
+[arrows] to move, [w] to freeze time, [x] to shield, [c] to mine block

 # todo

+- graphics for level 2 and 3
+- animation on enemy kill, + minedblock
+- transition screen // retry - win

 - create game class > called on game screen
-- nice display for damage points
-- animation on enemy kill

 - tutorial with instructions
-- enemies design...